KarlaFloGuz08/Project1/README.md

 For this project, the following repo uses data from Kaggle (https://www.kaggle.com/datasets/shivamb/netflix-shows)

+## About the files

-- Also, it contains code for the analysis (file called principal.ipynb).
+- Also, it contains code for the analysis (file called principal.ipynb)
+- The resources folder contains the CSV files of the dataset (original and cleaned)
 - Finally, it contains the presentation slides (Project1-Netflix.pdf), with visible key findings.

 ## Final insights